Carltk/mcp-server-access-mdb-with-access97/README.md

-# Microsoft Access Database MCP Server
+# Databases MCP Server (Access and SQLite 3)

-A simple MCP server to let AI interact with Microsoft Access databases.
+A simple MCP server to let AI interact with Microsoft Access and SQLite 3 databases.
 Supports import/export with CSV and Excel files, and store human-readable notes about files.

 **WARNING**: This server has full access to databases, so it can read and modify any data in it. **Use with caution** to avoid data loss!